paralin/crew/docs/nginx.md

  * If you are not paranoid and need it just for a DEV or STAGING app, you can use http://www.selfsignedcertificate.com/ to generate your 2 files more easily.
 * Rename your files to server.key and server.crt
 * tar these 2 files together, *without* subdirectories.
 Example: tar cvf cert-key.tar server.crt server.key
-* Install the pair for your app, like this: ssh dokku@ip-of-your-dokku-server nginx:import-ssl < cert-key.tar
+* Install the pair for your app, like this: ssh crew@ip-of-your-crew-server nginx:import-ssl < cert-key.tar

 You will need to repeat the steps above for each domain used to serve your app.
-You can't simply create a single tar with all key/cert files in it (see https://github.com/progrium/dokku/issues/1195).
+You can't simply create a single tar with all key/cert files in it (see https://github.com/progrium/crew/issues/1195).

 ### All Subdomains

 To enable TLS connections for all your applications at once you will need a wildcard TLS certificate.

-To enable TLS across all apps, copy or symlink the `.crt` and `.key` files into the  `/home/dokku/tls` folder (create this folder if it doesn't exist) as `server.crt` and `server.key` respectively.
-Then, enable the certificates by editing `/etc/nginx/conf.d/dokku.conf` and uncommenting these two lines (remove the #):
+To enable TLS across all apps, copy or symlink the `.crt` and `.key` files into the  `/home/crew/tls` folder (create this folder if it doesn't exist) as `server.crt` and `server.key` respectively.
+Then, enable the certificates by editing `/etc/nginx/conf.d/crew.conf` and uncommenting these two lines (remove the #):

 ```
-ssl_certificate /home/dokku/tls/server.crt;
+ssl_certificate /home/crew/tls/server.crt;
-ssl_certificate_key /home/dokku/tls/server.key;
+ssl_certificate_key /home/crew/tls/server.key;
 ```

 The nginx configuration will need to be reloaded in order for the updated TLS configuration to be applied.
 This can be done either via the init system or by re-deploying the application.
 Once TLS is enabled, the application will be accessible by `https://` (redirection from `http://` is applied as well).